Ryan Bee

-Ryan Bee (born November 12, 1995) is an American former professional football defensive end who played for the Washington Redskins of the National Football League (NFL).
-He played college football at Marshall.
+Ryan Bee (born November 12, 1995) is an American former professional football player who was a defensive end for the Washington Redskins of the National Football League (NFL).
+He played college football for the Marshall Thundering Herd.
 He was also a member of the Arizona Cardinals.

 Early life

 Bee played high school football at Hillsdale High School in Jeromesville, Ohio.
 He recorded 66 tackles, 11 sacks, and three forced fumbles his junior year in 2012, earning third-team All-Ohio Divisions V-VI honors.
 He totaled 88 tackles and 15 sacks while also catching 20 passes for 250 yards and eight touchdowns as a senior in 2013, garnering Associated Press first-team All-Ohio Division VI recognition.
 Bee was a captain in both football in basketball.

 College career

 Bee played college football for the Marshall Thundering Herd from 2015 to 2018.
 He was redshirted in 2014 and was a member of the scout team.

 He played in 12 games, starting eight, in 2015, accumulating 59 tackles, four sacks, three fumble recoveries, two pass breakups, and one blocked kick, earning Conference USA All-Freshman honors.
 Bee appeared in 11 games, starting 10, during the 2016 season, recording 54 tackles, 4.5 sacks, one forced fumble, and two pass breakups.
 He started all 13 games for the Thundering Herd in 2017, totaling 51 tackles, 5.5 sacks, one pass breakup, and one blocked kick, garnering second-team All-Conference USA accolades.
 His sack total also led the team that year.
 Bee recorded 36 tackles and 4.5 sacks in 2018, earning second-team All-Conference USA honors for the second consecutive season.